braidn/Knowledge-Repo/ReactJsPatterns.md

   * due to that, using contexts can be somewhat unwieldy.
   * to get around the unwieldiness, use a POJO that has a get and register function to add items to a JS object.
 Then pass this interface into the contextTypes and it should make dealing with them much easier.

+###One-way Data Flow

+* Core tenant of React.
+Data flows from the top most component down through children and never up.
+* Relies heavily on ripping all data management out of components.
+  * This usually introduces the concept of a store (Redux/Mobx/Flux).
+* Components become 'dummy' representations of their data stores.
+  * this makes them extremely easy to reason about/test/etc.

 [1]: https://facebook.github.io/react/docs/context.html